 A new study examined the effects of psilocybin in an animal model for treating anorexia nervosa, showing that the compound improves body weight maintenance in female rats, facilitating what they call cognitive flexibility.

 Anorexia nervosa (AN) is deadly—having one of the highest mortality rates of any known psychiatric disease.
-It killed people such as Karen Carpenter of The Carpenters, or list of famous models who dealt with unrealistic body goals.
+It killed people such as Karen Carpenter of The Carpenters, or a list of famous models who dealt with unrealistic body goals.
 It affects women more often but also 10-15% of people with AN are male.

 The study, called “Psilocybin restrains activity-based anorexia in female rats by enhancing cognitive flexibility: contributions from 5-HT1A and 5-HT2A receptor mechanisms,” was led by Dr. Claire Foldi of the Monash University Biomedicine Discovery Institute and published recently in the journal Molecular Psychiatry.